vincentntang/vincentntang.com/content/posts/20210814-focus-time-limits/index.md

 Between today and 2 days from now, anytime I have a planning thought process I just defer it to 2 days from now.
 Unless its something I can jot down in 1 minute, I'll jot that down

+Also, with every high in productivity, there needs to a low.
+I have at least one day a week where I give myself 5+ hours to destress and talk to nobody (I'm introverted).
+My phone is set to DND (do not disturb) on all but 3 times in a single day